KricejJanezMartin/rh_starter/README.md

 ## Web Service

 The web service is a Flask application that queries the MySQL database and displays the data.
-It's also packaged into a Docker image, named `docker.io/janezmk/troia-front-webapp:latest`.
+Docker image location: `docker.io/janezmk/troia-front-webapp:latest`.

-This component is deployed as a Kubernetes Deployment, ensuring that the web service is always running and available.
-The deployment configuration is defined in the `troia-front-webapp-deployment.yml` file.
+This component is deployed as a Kubernetes Deployment.
+The deployment configuration is defined in the `webapp/front-weather.yml` file.

 ```yaml
 apiVersion: apps/v1